Substance Use in Adolescents

 podcast

 Electronic cigarettes (e-cigarettes, e-cigs, vapes) use heat to volatilize a liquid containing the active ingredient, typically nicotine or tetrahydrocannabinol (THC).
 Electronic cigarettes initially entered the market as alternatives to smoking for adult smokers, and initial models were not used much by adolescents.
 They have since morphed into "vapes," which are highly attractive to and have become increasingly popular among adolescents over the past several years, especially among adolescents of middle and upper socioeconomic status.
 Current e-cigarette use (nicotine vaping, not counting other substances) among 12th graders increased markedly from 11% in 2017 to 25.5% in 2019.
-According to the Monitoring the Future Survey, in 2021 e-cigarette use decreased to 19.6%, and about 40.5% of 12th graders tried e-cigarettes (nicotine and other substances), which is a decrease from 45.6% in 2019 (1).
+However, according to the Monitoring the Future Survey, in 2023 e-cigarette use decreased to 16.9%.
+According to that same survey, in 2023 approximately 22.1% of 12th graders tried e-cigarettes (nicotine and other substances) (1).

 Electronic cigarettes cause different adverse effects compared to smoking.
 Other chemicals contained in vaping products can cause lung injury, which can be acute, fulminant, or chronic and, in its most severe form, lethal.
 In addition, these products can deliver very high concentrations of nicotine and THC.
-THC and nicotine2).
+THC and nicotine are highly addictive, and toxicity is possible.
+E-cigarettes are increasingly the initial form of exposure for adolescents to nicotine, but their effect on the rate of adult smoking is unclear.
+Other potential long-term risks of e-cigarettes are also unknown (7).

 Cannabis (marijuana)

-The Monitoring the Future Survey reported that in 2021 the prevalence of current cannabis use among high school seniors was 19.5%, which is a decrease from 22.3% in 2019.
-About 38.6% of high school seniors reported having used cannabis one or more times in their life (1).
+The Monitoring the Future Survey reported that in 2023 the prevalence of current cannabis use among 12th graders was 18.4%, which is a decrease from 22.3% in 2019.
+Approximately 36.5% of 12th graders reported having used cannabis 1 or more times in their life (1).
 In 2010, the rate of current cannabis use surpassed the rate of current tobacco use for the first time.

 Other substances

-In the 2021 Monitoring the Future Survey, the following percentages of 12th grade students reported using illicit substances one or more times in their life (1):
+In the 2023 Monitoring the Future Survey, the following percentages of 12th grade students reported using illicit substances 1 or more times in their life (1):

-Prescription drugs most frequently misused include opioid analgesicsstimulantssedatives (eg, benzodiazepines).
+Prescription medications most frequently misused include opioid analgesicsstimulantssedatives (eg, benzodiazepines).

 Specific substances references

 1. 1.
-Johnston LD, Miech RA, O’Malley PM, et al: Monitoring the Future National Survey Results on Drug Use 1975-2021: 2021 Overview, Key Findings on Adolescent Drug Use.
-Ann Arbor, Institute for Social Research, University of Michigan, 2022.
+Miech RA, Johnston LD, Patrick ME, O’Malley PM: Monitoring the Future National Survey Results on Drug Use, 1975-2023: Secondary School Students.
+Ann Arbor, Institute for Social Research, University of Michigan, 2024.

 • Clinical evaluation, including routine screening